goldentooth/.github/profile/README.md

 ## About the Cluster

-My cluster is five Raspberry Pi 4B 8GBs housed in a Pico 5H.
-I've rolled my own clusters in the past and found the physical details of cable management, power distribution, ventilation, etc aggravating, so I figured it would be worth some cash to have someone else figure out those details for me.
+My cluster is built around a PicoCluster 10H; I've rolled my own clusters in the past and found the physical details of cable management, power distribution, ventilation, etc aggravating, so I figured it would be worth some cash to have someone else figure out those details for me.

+I plan to deploy the following SBCs:

+- 5 Raspberry Pi 4B 8GB
+- 1-2 Raspberry Pi 4B 4GB
+- 2 Rock Pi X
+- 1-2 Raspberry Pi 3B

+Thus I'll have somewhat of a mixture of architectures, node CPU power, and node memory.

 ## General Plan and Repository Structure

-- **[Ansible](https://github.com/goldentooth/ansible)**: I'll use Ansible for configuration management on the nodes and setting up Kubernetes.
+- **[Cluster](https://github.com/goldentooth/cluster)**: I'll use Ansible for configuration management on the nodes and setting up Kubernetes.
   - Basic OS configuration (users, groups, unattended upgrades, etc)
   - Kubernetes installation and cluster configuration
   - Kubernetes cluster resources (namespaces, etc)
-- **[ArgoCD](https://github.com/goldentooth/argocd)**: App-of-Apps GitOps repository.
+- **[GitOps](https://github.com/goldentooth/gitops)**: App-of-Apps GitOps repository using ArgoCD.
 I would probably set it so that many or most of these apps are disabled at any given time, except when I'm doing targeted learning that involves them.
   - Prometheus
   - Grafana
   - Alertmanager